Click here for the SARDS TREATMENT PROTOCOL.

 Treating adrenal exhaustion can drastically improve lethargy, confusion, depression, immune system problems, etc. Many of the owners I talk to say they “can handle the blindness” but wish they could just “have their dog back,” meaning they just want to see his normal personality return.
 Please see: Health Problems in an Untreated SARD Dog

-But if a patient has adrenal exhaustion (the adrenal glands are too tired to make sufficient cortisol) replacement hormones are required every day.
+But if a patient doesn’t make sufficient cortisol, LOW-dose replacement hormones are required every day.
 Adrenal activity is low so there is very little function left to suppress anyway.
-The vast majority of SARD dogs fall into this category.
+Virtually all SARD dogs fall into this category.

 I believe your veterinarian is referring to a paper presented at the 2005 annual Veterinary Ophthalmology meeting.
 The survey concluded that the majority of SARDS dogs do not develop additional medical problems.